Being a hybrid of the wild Asian Leopard cat, Bengals have certain specific requirements.

 Step 5: Walk your Bengal cat indoors

-Once your Bengal cat is used to having the harness on, you should take the next step and start your Bengal cat training for walking on a leash.
+Once your Bengal cat is used to wearing the harness, you should take the next step and start your Bengal cat training for walking on a leash.

 For that, attach the leash to your harness and let the Bengal cat wander.